illinois-cs415/illinois-cs415.github.io/_assignments/mpProject.md

 1. **Attendance.** A majority of group members must attend.
 2. **Feedback.** For the meeting, groups should take into consideration feedback given for their Discovery grade.
 Groups should update their vision canvases, summaries, and technical design documents periodically to reflect this feedback and any changes in design.
-3. **Peer Evaluation Form.** Each team member must individually fill out the midpoint peer evaluation form, found [LINK RELEASED OCT 14]().
-It is due on Oct 27 by 11:59 PM CT.

 **Week of meetings: Oct 23 - Oct 27**